 The design of this product is really nothing special.
 Honestly, it looks like something you could pick out of a toy store for a kid but it does so much more than a typical toy.
 One problem we have with some of the XTR models (XTR-140, XTR-130, XTR-145) is that they all look like toys.

-More importantly than that, we’re really not happy with how they like to place some of their buttons and how they’re so close together.
+More importantly than that, we’re not happy with how they like to place some of their buttons and how they’re so close together.
 Also, they’re on opposite sides of each other with the text upside down no matter which view you’re looking at, so it’s a bit confusing.

-Sure, you can’t expect this product to be perfect at this price but it’s super inexpensive, budget friendly and operates phenomenally based on what it sells for.
+Sure, you can’t expect this product to be perfect at this price but it’s super inexpensive, budget-friendly and operates phenomenally based on what it sells for.

 In addition to being super cheap for what it offers, this thing offers 360-degree coverage which is impressive.
-You won’t have to worry about any dead zones what so ever, because you’ll have coverage from the front, from the back, the sides and anywhere else that you’re travelling.
+You won’t have to worry about any dead zones what so ever, because you’ll have coverage from the front, from the back, the sides and anywhere else that you’re traveling.

 You can detect anything coming from a mile away, including all different kinds of radars.
 This is super impressive when you take the price into account for this thing.

 It also surprised us as to how much this detected, especially with the price.
-We really weren’t expecting a lot when it came to the overall detection range and how far the signal stretched out with this one but it actually stretches out quite some ways.
-It can detect things not only in front of you but in every single direction and up to a mile away which was really impressive to us.
+We weren’t expecting a lot when it came to the overall detection range and how far the signal stretched out with this one but it stretches out quite some ways.
+It can detect things not only in front of you but in every single direction and up to a mile away which was impressive to us.

 One of the most important things about Whistler XTR-438 is how many options it had for what it was sold for.
 When you find a product this cheap, you typically don’t expect much out of it but this thing has a ton of options.